encode/starlette/docs/applications.md

-Starlette also includes an app class `Starlette` that nicely ties together all of its other functionality.
+Starlette includes an application class `Starlette` that nicely ties together all of its other functionality.

 ```python